Want to learn the basics of hand embroidery with an easy online workshop – totally free?

 I’ve searched through all of my embroidery encyclopedias and can’t find this stitch mentioned in any of them, so I have no idea what it’s called.
 I always think of it as a U stitch, so that’s what I’m calling it here.
 If any of you know the official name, please chime in in the comments!

 This stitch is worked exactly the same way as a lazy daisy, but instead of a closed petal, it’s an open U. It’s almost a fly stitch, but the holding stitch at the bottom of the U is tinier than it is in fly stitch.
 It’s really easy and makes great feathers, scales and petals.
-Like the wings on these hens.
+I used it for the wings on these hens.